pawelgrzybek/pawelgrzybek.com/content/posts/2017-03-31-top-picks-2017-march.md

 [https://medium.freecodecamp.com/functional-setstate-is-the-future-of-react-374f30401b6b](https://medium.freecodecamp.com/functional-setstate-is-the-future-of-react-374f30401b6b)

 Really great introduction to functional state management in React.
 As it turns out from few tweets published the other day by Dan Abramov, this is the future of working with React.
-Testing process if much easier with it and it is just one of many adventages a doing that in functional manner.
+Testing process if much easier with it and it is just one of many advantages a doing that in functional manner.
 Great explanation by [Justice Mba](https://twitter.com/Daajust).